anderson-international/.windsurf/workflows/code-fix.md

 ### Completion Checklist
 - ✅ All comment violations removed (Task 1)
 - ✅ File size re-analysis completed (After Task 1)
+- ✅ All console.log/debug/info removed (Task 2A)
+- ✅ All console.error/warn replaced with throws (Task 2B)
-- ✅ All size violations resolved (Task 2)
+- ✅ All size violations resolved (Task 3)
-- ✅ All TypeScript errors fixed (Task 3)
+- ✅ All TypeScript errors fixed (Task 4)
-- ✅ All ESLint errors resolved (Task 4)
+- ✅ All ESLint errors resolved (Task 5)
-- ✅ All other issues addressed (Task 5)
+- ✅ All other issues addressed (Task 6)
 - ✅ TypeScript compilation passes
 - ✅ ESLint passes with no warnings
 - ✅ No new issues introduced